cerebrate/celss-greenhouse/README.md

 open and close the shutters, but until the natural-sunlight effects are implemented in a future version, that's just cosmetic.

+For those playing in career mode, it unlocks as part of "Advanced Science Tech".

 Where To Get It
 ---------------